We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • affect a function with a hazardous or catastrophic failure condition

-The approval is usually achieved through the release of an Airworthiness Approval Note (AAN).
-For further information on AANs refer to the AAN page.
+The approval is usually achieved through the release of a Major Change approval certificate, STC certificate or an Airworthiness Approval Note (AAN).
+Details of individual AANs can be found here.

-For Part 21 aircraft major modifications (major changes to Type Certificates (TCs), Restricted TCs (RTCs) and Supplemental Type Certificates (STCs)) refer to the changes or modifications and repairs to Part 21 aircraft page.
+For major modifications (major changes to Type Certificates (TCs), Restricted TCs (RTCs) and Supplemental Type Certificates (STCs)) refer to the changes or modifications and repairs to aircraft page.

 Fees